vsuorant/sshpyk/README.rst

 Launch and connect securely to Jupyter kernels on remote machines via SSH with minimal configuration, as if they were local.

+ℹ️ Note
+  Currently, Windows is not supported as neither local nor remote machine.

 Quick Start
 ***********